Arthur2013665/work-management-app/README.md

 Install Dependencies: This project uses Python's built-in libraries, so there are no external dependencies required.
 Ensure you have Python 3.x installed on your machine.

 # Run the Application: Navigate to the project directory and run the main Python script:

+if u want to run it paste this command in your terminal or follow instructions: python app.py

 bash
 Copy